shprink/conferences/2017/introduction-to-ionic/slides/Ionic.md

     <aside class="notes">
         <b>Ionic comes with dozens of components out of the box</b>
         <ol>
             <li>We have for instance "buttons".
 On the left side we have buttons for Android and on the right side buttons for iOS.
-The exact same code here once built for a specific platform, embraces the device UI standards and this is something really powerfull!</li>
+And this is the EXACT same code.
+As you can see the code once built embraces the device UI standards and this is something really powerfull!</li>
             <li>We have also cards</li>
             <li>Icons.
 As you can see even icons are different per platform</li>
             <li>Date pickers</li>